 Started to Bomb

 Three friends; Chris, Alicia and Daniel (Sterling Knight, Spencer Locke, Dean Geyer) are on holiday in Europe and working their way through Georgia.
-But things take a turn for the worse when Chris stands on an old landmine and his only option is to stay standing on the mine whilst Alicia and Daniel get help.
+But things take a turn for the worse when Chris accidentally stands on an old landmine and his only option is to stay standing on the mine whilst Alicia and Daniel try to find help.
 Except things don't play out that way and Chris, who loves Alicia despite the fact she is with Daniel is forced to watch as she is attacked and violated.

 But then after this set up what we get turns divisive as what we watch is the humiliation and violation of Alicia as a psycho shows up and with Chris unable to react is forced to watch.
 The whole thing becomes not only increasingly far fetched but also uncomfortable.
 Now some who have watched this movie seem to be able to look past this and focus on the darkness of the mind and how someone could be so sick that they would do what we witness.
 It didn't do it for me and ends up feeling like a short idea drawn out beyond the point of working.